Fever Facts and Benefits

 This is one of the most common questions I hear in regards to fever management.
 Acetaminophen has been shown to only bring down a temperature by about 1 degree.
 It can help to relieve aches and pains, but also has side effects with extended use.
 My recommendation is to always try to use the natural management strategies above first.
 Remember, we want the fever to do its job.
 If however, your child is so uncomfortable they will not sleep and will not let you sleep, trying acetaminophen is definitely an option.
 Rest is crucial for both you and your child.
 Always use the recommended dose on the bottle.

 Fevers are good (usually)!
-They are fiery-fighters of the nasty bugs!
+They are fiery fighters of nasty bugs!
 As long as it’s in a safe range for your child’s age, with no emergent signs or symptoms, remember: rest, hydration, and lots of love.

 *Originally published January 14, 2016